Rady Children’s Health Co-President and CEO Kim Cripe loves to garden.

 “The years have gone by so quickly,” she says.

-Her husband, Glenn, a former standout college tennis player at UCI, has retired from his chiropractic practice and adopted a second career as a tennis instructor.
+Her husband, Glenn, a former standout college tennis player at UCI, has retired from his chiropractic practice and adopted a second career as an instructor of tennis and of National Upper Cervical Chiropractic Association (NUCCA) chiropractic work.
 He serves as the president of a national chiropractic association as well.

-Kim’s oldest son works in renewable energy in Los Angeles, where he and his wife are raising a 5-year-old daughter.
+Kim’s oldest son works in renewable energy in Los Angeles, where he is raising a daughter.

-When she’s not skiing, waterskiing, or hiking, Kim enjoys riding English equestrian with Doeke, her 18-year-old Friesian.
+When she’s not skiing or hiking, Kim enjoys riding English equestrian with Doeke, her 18-year-old Friesian.
 Kim’s passion for horses began when she was a child, so you could say this hobby reminds Kim of the positive impact a happy childhood has on the life of a child.